CarlosR759/multiAgentSystem/README.md

 ![Preview](/.github/appPreview.gif)

-Full stack web app to intasdfasdfasdfasdferact with large language models, currently in progress.
+Full stack web app to interact with large language models, currently in progress.

 This is how to install it: